Ramsey numbers of ordered graphs: Introduction

-A {\em monotone cycle\/} $(C_n,\lhd_{mon})$ on $n$ vertices consists of a monotone path on vertices $v_1 \lhd_{mon} \ldots \lhd_{mon} v_n$ and the edge $\{v_1,v_n\}$.
-See Figure~\ref{figCycMon} for an example.
-Later, we show that the geometric and convex geometric Ramsey numbers of cycles are equal to ordered Ramsey numbers of monotone cycles.
-Here, we prove the equivalence of the ordered and convex geometric Ramsey numbers of cycles.
+Using Theorem~\ref{theorem_Ramsey_cycles}, we show that the geometric and convex geometric Ramsey numbers of cycles are equal to the ordered Ramsey numbers of monotone cycles; see Corollary~\ref{cor_Karolyi}.
+First we observe that the ordered and convex geometric Ramsey numbers of cycles are the same.